FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 ## The realm field

+The predefined provisioning NAIs enabled by this specification use the realm field to indicate the behavior being requested; in particular, the subdomain under eap.arpa allows for different requested methods to be distinguished.
-The subdomain in the "eap.arpa" realm is assigned via the EAP Provisioning Identifier Registry which is defined in [](#registry).
+The subdomain in the realm field is assigned via the EAP Provisioning Identifier Registry, which is defined in [](#registry).
 The subdomain MUST follow the domain name conventions specified in {{RFC1034}}.

 It is RECOMMENDED that the first subdomain of "eap.arpa" use the EAP method name, as defined in the IANA Extensible Authentication Protocol (EAP) Registry, sub-registry "Method Types".
-However, that registry does not follow the domain name conventions specified in {{RFC1034}}, so it is not possible to make a "one-to-one" mapping between the Method Type name and the subdomain.
+However, that registry does not follow the domain name conventions specified in {{RFC1034}}, so it is not possible to mandate a "one-to-one" mapping between the Method Type name and the subdomain.

 Where it is not possible to make a direct mapping between the EAP